SchwabeDE/ros-maze/README.md

 **Warning!
 Please use Ubuntu 16.04 as this is the Long Term Support Version (LTS).
 If you are using Ubuntu 17.04 you have to use ROS Lunar release on your own risk!**

-* Goto http://wiki.ros.org/kinetic/Installation/Ubuntu and follow the instructions there.
+* Go to http://wiki.ros.org/kinetic/Installation/Ubuntu and follow the instructions there.
 The installation can take some time depending on your internet connection.

 #### Turtlebot and Git